nerdymalini/nerdymalini.github.io/_posts/2025-11-24-vertical-integration-of-superfunds.md

 date: 2025-11-24
 ---

-# Vertical integration or focusing core competencies for superfunds

 When Australians consider as their superannuation fund is usually actually an amalgamation of services.
 Most superannuation funds focus on their core competency and outsource key functions to third-party service providers.

 However companies like Netflix, Apple and SpaceX have demonstrated the advantages of vertical integration.